ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 ### I want to monitor my Public Cloud Load Balancer.
 Is it possible to enable [metrics](https://docs.openstack.org/octavia/latest/user/guides/monitoring.html) automatically on Load Balancer?

 Yes this feature is available since we rolled out Zed version in June 2023.
-Check this [page](../technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md)
+You can find more information on [this page](/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus).

 ### How is the redundancy implemented for each type of service plan?
 Are the Amphoras configured in a ACT/STBY mode?